team-fire-nomz/fire-nomz-backend-ac/README.md

 ### Request

-Required fields: title and/or description
+Required fields: title and/or ingredients and/or recipe

 ```json
 PATCH /recipes/id/